Groups

 For details about groups, watch GitLab Namespaces (users, groups and subgroups).

-Edit group name and description
+Edit group name, description, and avatar

 You can edit your group details from the group general settings.